Last Chance for Animals

 Under S. Korea's Animal Protection Act, animal cruelty for entertainment is illegal and dogfighting and cockfighting are prohibited; however, bullfighting is allowed because of a loophole that labels bullfighting a tradition.

-Help end bullfighting in S. Korea - sign the petition urging the S. Korean government to ban bullfighting by closing the loophole in the Animal Protection Act.
+Help end bullfighting in S. Korea - sign the petition urging the S. Korean government to pass the "Abolish the Traditional Bullfighting Match Act".

 SIGN THE PETITION

-I urge the S. Korean government to make bullfighting illegal by closing the loophole in the Animal Protection Act.
+I urge the S. Korean government to pass the bullfighting ban!

 Last Chance for Animals (LCA)